Dental Sealants in Columbus OH

 So what exactly are Dental sealants?

-They are a thin plastic film that Dr. Hines, Dr. Anderson, Dr. Norman and Dr. Pagé apply to your childs tooth.
+They are a thin plastic film that is applies to your child’s teeth.
 The procedure is done in the office in a single visit!
 It is an amazing process that can help kids who are still learning proper brushing and dental care, and prevent major issues in the future that can become expensive, time consuming, and uncomfortable to your child.

 Our first step is to identify and fill any spots of decay in your child’s mouth.
 We then prepare your child’s teeth by cleaning their teeth and then apply an etching solution onto the tooth we plan to treat.
 After about 15 seconds we thoroughly rinse the solution, dry the surface of the tooth, coat it with the sealant, and harden it instantly with a curing light.
 The entire procedure is fast, easy, and comfortable.
 The entire process takes about 10 to 45 minutes, depending on the number of teeth we want to seal and protect.